This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Some of the requirements include:

-- a professional license issued by a competent authority, for instance, a doctor, nurse, etc.
+• a professional license issued by a competent authority, such as a doctor or nurse.

 Please note that the temporary work permit can only be applied by the employer of the establishment registered with the Ministry through the Ministry of Human Resources and Emiratisation (MoHRE).

-The job exploration visa is mainly introduced as a means to attract young talents and skilled professionals to explore job opportunities available in the country.
-The visa does not require a sponsor or a host and will be granted if the applicant meets the following requirements:
+The job seeker visa is mainly introduced as a means to attract young talents and skilled professionals to explore job opportunities available in the country.
+A foreigner is granted a job seeker visit visa to search for new job opportunities without requiring a host/sponsor within the country for one trip.
+You can apply for a job-seeker visa with a validity of either 60, 90 or 120 days.
+The visa will be granted if the applicant meets the following requirements:

-- is classified in the first or second, or third skill level as per the Ministry of Human Resources and Emiratisation
+• is classified in the first, second, or third skill level as per the Ministry of Human Resources and Emiratisation

-- is a fresh graduate of the best 500 universities in the world
+• is a fresh graduate from one of the best 500 universities in the world

 For more information, please visit our dedicated article below.